-However, the main reason behind this attack was to warn the government intelligence agencies regarding their act.
-The Anonymous member also put light to ties between government agencies and cyber crimes investigating firms.
+However, the main reason behind this attack was to warn the government intelligence agencies regarding their actions.
+The Anonymous member also put light on ties between government agencies and cyber crimes investigating firms.
 One clear example he gave was Obsidian analysis which is contracted by FEMA for investigating prime cyber attacks in the country.

-Obsidian analysis also created a mock news on Anonymous hacktivists which was broadcasted through CNN and a senior reporter was involved in reading out.
-The news was related to imaginary hacktivists group Void- the news said the group has laid out an attack which could be really disastrous in terms of both government and private sector.
+The obsidian analysis also created a piece of mock news on Anonymous hacktivists which was broadcasted through CNN and a senior reporter was involved in reading out.
+The news was related to imaginary hacktivists group Void- the news said the group has laid out an attack which could be really disastrous in terms of both government and the private sector.